sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-10-29-arch-installation.md

 # passwd USERNAME
 ```

 Enable Sudo for the users (where necessary).
-> NOTE that the first time you run `sudo ...` you will get a warning, but that occurs only at the first time.
-It will not show up on the next runs of sudo.
+{% include elements/highlight.html text="NOTE that the first time you run `sudo ...` you will get a warning, but that occurs only at the first time.
+It will not show up on the next runs of sudo." %}

 ```zsh
 # vim /etc/sudoers
 --> Add "USERNAME ALL=(ALL) ALL" after you see a similar line